seedcase-project/check-datapackage/README.md

   issues occur in the metadata.
 - Supports a strict mode that enforces full compliance with the standard, including properties that must and should be included.

+⚠️ Note that `check-datapackage` only checks the metadata in your datapackage.json file against the Data Package standard—it does not check the data itself against the metadata.

 > [!TIP]
 >